YangZhao11/god-mode/README.md

 ## Omitting the `SPC` key

-Optionally, you can omit the literal key (`SPC`) in unambiguous situations with
+Optionally, you can omit the literal key (`SPC`) in unambiguous situations:

 ```lisp
 (setq god-mode-can-omit-literal-key 't)
 ```

 With this setting, key sequence `x1` will be interpreted to `C-x 1` instead of `C-x C-1`, provided the latter is not bound to anything while the former is.
 This also works on prefixes, e.g. `x4o` is interpreted as `C-x 4 o`.

 ## Translation map